cuguilke/spike_pstrsv/README.md

   - x: Solution vector.
 (Array, size is m)
   - nthreads: Number of OpenMP threads to be used by the solver.

+**spike_pstrsv_preproc(double \*a, MKL_INT \*ia, MKL_INT \*ja, int n, int nthreads, const char uplo)**

+Preprocessing routine for spike_pstrsv_solve.
+In this routine, we handle operations that are independent from the right hand side vector.
+This splitting is useful when it is used in an iterative scheme, preprocessing is done only once and the solver is often called multiple times.

+**Parameters**
+  - a: Array containing non-zero elements of the matrix A. (Array, size is ia[n])
+  - ia: Array containing indices of the elements in the array a.
+(Array, size is n + 1)
+  - ja: Array containing the column indices of the non-zero element of the matrix A. (Array, size is ia[n])
+  - n: Number of rows of the matrix A.
+  - nthreads: Number of OpenMP threads to be used by the solver.
+  - uplo: Specifies whether the upper or low triangle of the matrix A is used.
+   - 'U' or 'u' for upper triangle of the matrix A
+   - 'L' or 'l' for lower triangle of the matrix A

+**spike_pstrsv_solve(const char uplo, int m, double \*b, double \*x, int nthreads)**

+The proposed parallel sparse triangular system solver.

+**Parameters**
+  - uplo: Specifies whether the upper or low triangle of the matrix A is used.
+   - 'U' or 'u' for upper triangle of the matrix A
+   - 'L' or 'l' for lower triangle of the matrix A
+  - m: Number of rows of the matrix A.
+  - b: Right-hand side vector.
+(Array, size is m)
+  - x: Solution vector.
+(Array, size is m)
+  - nthreads: Number of OpenMP threads to be used by the solver.